artsmia/lume/README.md

 And you can follow along with the progress of this project by checking out our [blog](https://github.com/artsmia/mia-storytelling/tree/master/blog).

-Thank you to the Knight Foudation for support.
+Thank you to the Knight Foundation for support.